Federic13/SMSSpamDetection/README.md

 # SMS Spam Detection

 The dataset we use is known as "SMS Spam Collection v.
-1" and is a [public set](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) of 5574 English, real and non-enconded messages, tagged according being legitimate (ham) or spam (4827 SMS ham messages and 747 SMS spam messages).
+1" and is a [public set](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) of 5574 English, real and non-encoded messages, tagged according being legitimate (ham) or spam (4827 SMS ham messages and 747 SMS spam messages).

 We use two different approaches: a machine learning and a deep learning algorithm.
 The first is Logistic Regression, which is perhaps one of the best known ML algorithms.
 The second is a Recurrent Neural Network, which was created with the intention of analyzing temporal dependencies, but is widely used for speech recognition.
 We use two slightly different preprocessing techniques and then analyze the results.